sejin8642/C/README.md

 # C Programming Language Solutions

-This repository contains my solutions to the exercises and problems from "The C Programming Language, 2nd Edition" (K&R) by Brian W. Kernighan and Dennis M. Ritchie.
+This repository contains my solutions to exercises and problems from "The C Programming Language, 2nd Edition" (K&R) by Brian W. Kernighan and Dennis M. Ritchie.

 ## Organization